oschrenk/notes/company.md

 - everything should be in version control
 - documents aren't code and should live in their own source code repository
 - if they should be a direct dependency create a super project and add project as submodules
-- continous integration
+- continuos integration
-- make status visible (eg. status monitoring, whiteboard). make it a game.
+- make status visible (e.g.. status monitoring, whiteboard). make it a game.
 - automate everything

 ### Versioning ###